-Scanned images can be e-mailed or sent on Zip disk or CD to art director Jennifer Finn at the address below.
+Scanned images can be e-mailed to art director Doug Stewart.
 Images should be at least 300 DPI (resolution) at 100% of final print size.
 Final print size varies.
 5X7 images will meet most magazine layout criteria.
 Images from many digital cameras do not meet these criteria or have a final print size about that of a postage stamp and low resolution.
 Scanned images are preferred, in jpeg, tiff or eps format.
-If you cannot tell if your image meets the criteria, don't hesitate to call.
+If you cannot tell if your image meets the criteria, don't hesitate to ask.

 It’s no secret that fraud is a problem in the seafood industry.
 Oceana repeatedly touts a mislabeling epidemic.
 While their method has been criticized, the perception of rampant fraud has been established.Read more ...

 The Center for Coastal Studies recently announced that Owen Nichols, Director of the Center for Coastal Studies’ Marine Fisheries Research Program, has been selected as this year’s recipient of the John Annala Fishery Leadership Award by the Gulf of Maine Research Institute.Read more ...